xBimTeam/XbimWebUI/README.md

 ## Getting Started

 You will need Visual Studio 2015 Update 3 or newer to compile the Solution.
-To compile the SceneJSWebViewer sample project you will require ASP.NET MVC 3.0 to be installed.
 The web components are created in [TypeScript](http://www.typescriptlang.org).
 [npm](https://www.npmjs.com/) and [webpack](https://webpack.github.io) are used to compile the client side JavaScript libraries.
 Since TypeScript compilation in the Visual Studio solution is enabled, the [TypeScript for Visual Studio 2015](http://www.typescriptlang.org/#download-links) extension must be installed at least in version 2.0.